Urinary System

 60-70% water and sodium is resorbed from tubule and delivered to peritubular capillary network.

-distal convoluted tubule is an ion exchange site where acid-base balance of the blood is maintained.
+Is an ion exchange site where acid-base balance of the blood is maintained.

 When thick part of distal convoluted tubule returns to cortical labyrinth it comes into close contact to its own renal corpuscle where it rests between the afferent & efferent arterioles.